MON-FRI: 9:00 AM – 6:00 PM

 When lighting supports movement, it reduces the need for additional fixtures.
 One well-placed light can serve multiple purposes.

-The Lars torch motion light is particularly effective for this, offering motion-based functionality that activates only when needed.
+The Lars torch motion light is particularly effective here, offering motion-activated functionality that turns on only when needed and stays off the rest of the time.

 Practical Application

-In a hallway, a motion light eliminates the need for constant overhead lighting, keeping the space functional without adding clutter.
+In a hallway, a motion light removes the need for constant overhead lighting, keeping the space functional without adding visual clutter.

 5. Highlight Surfaces, Not Just Objects